ZSS57/kidshub/README.md

-# Web Development Final Project - _Kidshub_
+# Web Development - _Kidshub_

-Submitted by: **Sha Zhao**

-This web app: **KidsHub is a vibrant web app designed to engage children and their families in a fun and interactive online community.
+ **KidsHub is a vibrant web app designed to engage children and their families in a fun and interactive online community.
 The platform allows users to create and share posts all about kids, such as the places, the classes, the interest, etc.**

-Time spent: **15** hours spent in total

-## Required Features

-The following **required** functionality is completed:
+The following functionality is completed:

 - [x] **A create form that allows the user to create posts**
 - [x] **Posts have a title and optionally additional textual content and/or an image added as an external image URL**